 Full-scale installations are, up to now, based on these technologies.
 There is one important difference between the two methods.
 Removal by ozonation is based on the degradation of micropollutants by oxidation whereas the removal of micropollutants with activated carbon is based on the principle of adsorption.

 This means that the activated carbon, with the adsorbed micropollutants, needs to be removed and further treated to clean the filter.
 This is obviously not the case with ozonation, however the oxidation of complex substances can result in formation of potentially toxic products which may require additional post-treatment.

 There could be several reasons to choose either ozonation or activated carbon and our research project will hopefully provide some guidance.

-BE: In the project you are involved in you have chosen to use ozone.
+In the project you are involved in you have chosen to use ozone.
 Why?
 Why Primozone?

 We are looking at both activated carbon and ozone from different suppliers.

 Primozone is a partner showing both commitment and transparency, which is absolutely crucial for academic credibility.